appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/working-with-branches.md

 <!-- vale on -->

 The default branch is the base branch of the app.
+If there is no branch tag in the URL, the user is directed to the app associated with this branch.

+When you create a new repository, Git automatically creates a default branch, often named `master` or `main`.
 You have the option to select a different default branch for each instance.

 <div style={{ position: "relative", paddingBottom: "calc(50.520833333333336% + 41px)", height: "0", width: "100%" }}>
   <iframe src="https://demo.arcade.software/p4gmMV9148bi2ON1vCnr?embed" frameborder="0" loading="lazy" webkitallowfullscreen mozallowfullscreen allowfullscreen style={{ position: "absolute", top: "0", left: "0", width: "100%", height: "100%", colorScheme: "light" }} title="Appsmith | Connect Data">